-Crispy, delicious and so addictive, this coconut chicken with hot honey will be your new favorite dish it is so good.
-The super crispy coating is amazing and the homemade hot honey dipping sauce could not be tastier or easier to make.
+Crispy, delicious and so addictive, these crispy coconut chicken tenders with hot honey sauce will be your new favorite once you try it.
+The super crispy coating on the chicken is amazing and the homemade hot honey dipping sauce could not be tastier or easier to make.

 The coating to the chicken has some added corn starch to really crisp things up although if you do not have it on hand that is fine.
 The homemade hot honey is made up of just two ingredients that you probably already have in your pantry.

 - Chicken tenders (or chicken breasts cut into thin strips.)